espressif/esp-idf/docs/en/api-reference/peripherals/ledc.rst

 ------------

 The LED control (LEDC) peripheral is primarily designed to control the intensity of LEDs, although it can also be used to generate PWM signals for other purposes.
-It has {IDF_TARGET_LEDC_CHAN_NUM} channels which can generate independent waveforms that can be used, for example, to drive RGB LED devices.
+It has {IDF_TARGET_SOC_LEDC_CHANNEL_NUM} channels which can generate independent waveforms that can be used, for example, to drive RGB LED devices.

 .. only:: esp32